 Protein from whey, a by-product of cheese production, used as a dietary supplement in a powder form that is typically mixed with water or milk.

 Use it: "I get my whey protein products in the leisure reception at Village Gym."

 Hopefully our list of fitness terms & jargon give you a head start when you go to the gym.
+Be sure to check out our Village Life section for more helpful articles.
 Good luck!